AllBitsEqual/articles/articles/2021/2021-02-22_ReactBootstrap-02.md

 ### React Redux, hook things up with the new store
 We already have our redux provider component as a wrapper around our app (part of the prepared setup I made) but right now, our Articles.tsx component does not know how to access the article state.

-In the past it was common to use the connect() function from react-redux to allow components to access the state but with the advent of react hooks, this changed.
+In the past, it was common to use the connect() function from react-redux to allow components to access the state but with the advent of react hooks, this changed.
 We already have a useReduxDispatch and useReduxSelector hook (also part of the prepared setup) and could use them directly in our Articles component but I personally prefer to keep them separate in a .hooks.ts file for each component.

 We will create a new articles.hooks.ts file next to our articles.tsx component file and add our redux interaction there to keep our Articles component as clean as possible.